danielfett/draft-dpop/mainmatter.md

 the binding of the DPoP JWT to a certain URI and HTTP method.

-## Token Replay at the Same Authorization Server

-If an adversary is able to get hold of an DPoP-Binding JWT, it might replay it at the authorization server's token endpoint with the same or different payload.
-The issued access token is useless as long as the adversary does not get hold of a valid DPoP-Binding JWT for the corresponding resource server.

-## Token Replay at the Same Resource Server Endpoint
+## DPoP Token Replay

-If an adversary is able to get hold of a DPoP-Proof JWT, the adversary could replay that token later at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
+If an adversary is able to get hold of a DPoP token, the adversary could replay that token later at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
 To prevent this, clients MUST limit the lifetime of the JWTs, preferably